tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

-blog_heading: Writing Python Extensions in Assembly
+blog_heading: Writing Python Extensions in Assembly (with a bonus tutorial on assembly programming)
 blog_subheading: A deep-dive technical overview of how you can write CPython extensions in assembly
 blog_header_image: posts/hammer-screw.jpeg
 blog_author: Anthony Shaw